InexplicableMagic/speech-editor/README.md

 **command cut buffer** - Cut all text currently in the buffer.

-**command cut last sentence** - Cut the last sentence spoken into the buffer area.
+**command cut last sentence** - Cut the last sentence spoken in the buffer area.

 **command empty** - Clear the buffer area.